(1) This section applies to a company if it is—

 (b) give a guarantee or provide security in connection with a loan or quasi-loan made by any person to a person connected with such a director,

-unless the transaction has been approved by a resolution of the members of the company.
+unless the transaction has been approved by a

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.